 - Use a single centred # to represent essential section breaks.

-- Use italics for italics, don’t underline instead.
+- Use italics for italics, don’t underline.
 Smart (“curly”) punctuation is preferred, but consistency is preferred more.

 - If your manuscript includes any unusual formatting, please alert the editors when submitting and have a really good, story-related reason.